Source: Interfolio F180

 Research Focus

-We were the first to show that microRNAs (miRs), a class of ncRNAs, are master regulators of a critical developmental window, during which most synaptic connections are formed.
-Using an array of techniques, including single unit recording in freely moving animals, calcium imaging, electrophysiology, and behavioral studies, we demonstrated that even a temporary inhibition of specific miRs can trigger profound long-term consequences for network stability and function (Lippi et al. 2016).
+We showed that miRNAs are master regulators of critical developmental windows in multiple neuronal subtypes (Lippi et al. 2016; Dulcis, Lippi et al. 2017; Taylor et al. 2023; Zolboot et al. 2023).
+For example, using an array of techniques, including single unit recording in freely moving animals, calcium imaging, electrophysiology, and behavioral studies, we demonstrated that even a temporary inhibition of specific miRNAs can trigger profound long-term consequences for network stability and function (Lippi et al. 2016, Taylor et al. 2023).
 The changes include excessive synaptic activity, propensity for seizure-like activity, and memory impairments, recurrent pathological features shared by many neurodevelopmental disorders.
-Using a set of molecular tools for in vivo dissection of miRs function, we identified and parsed out the molecular pathways regulated by the miRs to achieve a properly balanced network.
-Interestingly, several of the miR targets identified had already been linked to specific features of neurodevelopmental disorders.
-Taken together, these findings suggest that miRs tightly regulate a core of highly interconnected developmental programs that control critical developmental windows.
-They also suggest that ncRNAs can be used as tools to understand the transcriptional organisation that instructs proper neural network formation and how this process can go wrong at the onset of diseases.
+Using in vivo dissection of miRNA function, we identified and parsed out the molecular pathways regulated by the miRNAs to achieve a properly balanced network.
+Interestingly, several of the miRNA targets identified had already been linked to specific features of neurodevelopmental disorders.
+Taken together, these findings suggest that miRNAs tightly regulate a core of highly interconnected developmental programs that control critical developmental windows.

-We have now developed a set of genetics tools that will allow us to ask much more sophisticated questions.
-Which miRs are enriched in different cell-types and what is the specific set of targets they regulate?
-What are the nodes where regulation of multiple miRs converge and why is redundant regulation necessary?
-What is the effect of selective removal of miRs from certain cell-types?
-Are miRs important for the development and function of these cell-types?
+A major effort in the lab was devoted to re-engineer the toolbox to study gene expression and miRNAs in the brain (Zolboot et al. 2023).
+This includes: i) a peptide for fast (hours) and reversible global miRNA loss-of-function, allowing us to identify miRNA roles with unprecedented temporal resolution; ii) a mouse line for mapping miRNA-target interactions in rare neuronal subtypes, the necessary first step to understand how miRNAs instruct neuronal diversification; iii) tools to measure changes in translation at single-cell resolution; iv) RNA CRISPR systems to manipulate specific miRNA-target interactions.
+These tools allow us to ask much more sophisticated questions.
+Which miRNAs are enriched in different cell-types and what is the specific set of targets they regulate?
+What are the nodes where regulation of multiple miRNAs converges and why is redundant regulation necessary?
+What is the effect of selective removal of miRNAs from certain cell-types?
+Are miRNAs important for the development and function of these cell-types?
 What are the consequences for network activity and emerging cognitive functions?
-What is the function of other less known ncRNAs (circular RNAs, long non coding RNAS, piwi RNAs, etc.)?
-We are also very interested in a second set of questions that will be carried out in iPSC cells.
-What is the function of primate/human specific miRs?
-Are these miRs responsible for the increase in primates' cognitive abilities?
-Addressing these questions requires techniques that span from genetics, cellular/molecular neuroscience, to imaging of large ensembles of neurons in vivo, and behaviour.
+We are also very interested in evolutionary questions.
+What is the function of primate/human specific miRNAs?
+Are miRNAs responsible for the increase in neuronal cell types and cognitive abilities?
+The field has many fundamental questions that remain unresolved, and my lab is perfectly positioned to address many of them.

 Education